n-mo92/nm_forest_thesis/README.md

 <img src="other/figure_selection/rq3_token_counts_per_cluster_class.png" alt="word frequency comparison" width="560" height="630" />

-#### Source Data
+#### Data & Method Information

-Due to size limitations, this repository does not contain all the original data used in the processing steps.
+To answer my research questions, I made use of open-access datasets and methods published in scientific journals.
+Due to size limitations, this repository does not contain the original data used in the processing steps, however references and access information are provided in the relevant Jupyter Notebooks.
+For clarity, this information is also summarised below:

 For **RQ1**, I relied on the following datasets: